tylim88/Firelord/README.md

 One thing you will miss is the optimistic update, well until Firestore allows us to write rules in mainstream languages, we need to create our own optimistic update solutions.

+### Do Not Use `Offset`

+The server library comes with `offset` cursor that is not available in the client library.
+However, it still charges you for all the documents that you are offsetting: [source](https://youtu.be/poqTHxtDXwU?t=552)

+## ❄️ Tips

 ### You May Need To Keep Document ID in Document Field

 It is redundant to store the document id in the document field, especially if you want to query it.

 For example, in Users collection, where the document ID is the user UID, now you want to query 5 user documents and the information you have is the user UID (it is common to use user UID as some kind of foreign key).

-If you store the UID in the field, you only need to make 1 request to query all the documents, else you need to make 5 requests, which is ineffective..
+If you store the UID in the field, you only need to make 1 request to query all the documents, else you need to make 5 requests, which is ineffective.

+### Top Collection VS Sub Collection

+With `Group Collection Query`, it is possible to query sub collection like how you query a top collection.
+So there is not much differences between what they can do and their performance(Firestore speed are based on the result set, not the data set).

+Here are a few things you still need to consider:

+- sub-collection path name is longer.
+- top collection requires more information(the path name in sub-collection) for you to query it properly.
+However, as explained in [You May Need To Keep Document ID In Document Field](#you-may-need-to-keep-document-id-in-document-field), so this is not really a minus point.

+if you follow [One Collection One Document Type](#one-collection-one-document-type) advice, and if you have only one document in one collection and this will not change in the future: The existence of such document is unique, for example, a user will have only one `setting` document, then it is better to turn it into a top collection.

+### Sub Collection versus Top Collection

+With `Group Collection Query`, it is possible to query sub collection like how you query a top collection.

 ## 🦎 Caveats